TheBrambam/proj1redo/README.md

 <img width="1576" height="773" alt="image" src="https://github.com/user-attachments/assets/1a5913a1-6298-42b9-a803-21e85c1917a2" />

 This enabled the user to see old messages by selecting a date and the entry would appear in the upper right.

+USER FEEDBACK (previously missing)
+The users that looked at the updated application were happy with the new addition to see the previous entries.
+Having it all on the screen at once and the date highlighted was a direct way to interpret what was done with the entry.
+Another thing that they liked was the ability for the buttons to automatically move when the screen got smaller.
+A younger user was able to select and put an entry in to test their journaling skills and required no instruction how to use the application.
+They were overall joyed with how it worked.